 His biggest challenge became his biggest leaping point towards his destiny to be king.

-David before fighting his biggest challenge was prepared to fight a lion, to fight a bear and a bear to fought Goliath.
+David before fighting his biggest challenge was prepared to fight a lion, to fight a bear, and a bear to fight Goliath.

-Every challenge we overcome makes the later easier for us.
+Every challenge we overcome makes the latter easier for us.